 Securing a teaching position is a critical part of the New York City Teaching Fellows Trans B program.
 If you are a newly admitted candidate, you must secure a teaching assignment that begins no later than the semester immediately following the Pre-service Component of your program.
 The DOE will host hiring events during the Pre-service period, and the appropriate accommodations will be made by instructional faculty to allow for participation in those hiring events.

 As part of the Fellows program, your academic record will be evaluated to ensure that NYSED content core requirements in the Liberal Arts and Sciences have been met.
 If you have course deficiencies, you will be notified no later than your first semester/summer session(s) at Pace.
-All identified course deficiencies must be addressed prior to the final semester of your program.
+All identified course deficiencies must be addressed as per your program Scope and Sequence included in your Orientation packet.
 It is your responsibility to take care of any deficiencies, and strongly advised that you have Joanna Lockspeiser approve any coursework intended to address deficiencies, prior to taking the course.
 (Note: identified deficiencies can be addressed at a community college or a 4-year school.
 You may also engage in online learning opportunities.
 However, all course work must be completed at an accredited institution that can produce a credit-bearing college transcript.
 You may also address course deficiencies through CLEP where applicable.)
 An official transcript that shows completed course deficiencies must be submitted to the School of Education to clear any “deficiency holds” on your record.
 Please note that the Registrar will not award a degree to a candidate with unmet course deficiencies.

 You are expected to (1) maintain a cumulative grade point average of 3.00, and (2) earn a “B” or better in each education course for which they register.
 Should you fail to meet either of these expectations, you will be placed on academic probation.
 You will be considered academically deficient when the conditions of academic probation are met, whether or not you receive written notification of this status.
 If you fail to raise your cumulative grade point average to a minimum of 3.00, after completing the probation semester, you will be dismissed from the program.
 If you are provisionally admitted and do not (1) earn a cumulative grade point average of 3.00 and (2)"B" or better in your provisional semester, you will also be dismissed from the program.
 If you are a Non-Degree Seeking (NDS) student who earns less than a "B" in your education course(s) you will not be allowed to register for additional courses.
 You must be in good academic standing at Pace University in order to continue your employment in the DOE.
 If you lose your position in the DOE for any reason, you will not be permitted to continue your Pace University Trans B Teaching Fellow program.
 This is true regardless of your academic standing at Pace University.
 In addition, anyone dismissed by the DOE from the Fellows program is not eligible to transfer into any traditional graduate Education programs at Pace.
 If you decide to withdraw from the NYC Teaching Fellows program, you have the option to continue your Master’s degree at Pace as a traditional student.
 Contact Dr. Pankowski or Joanna Lockspeiser to discuss this option.
 This does not apply if you have been dismissed from the DOE.